CaoAssignments/cse11-fa25-pa0-helloworld-starter/README.md

 ### Your First Java Program

-You will create a new Java file named `Assignment1.java` in Visual Studio Code.
+You will create a new Java file named `HelloWorld.java` in Visual Studio Code.

 1. Open up Visual Studio Code.